-Meet Katie Baumgartle, 2019 Most Admired Woman
+Meet Katie Baumgartle, 2019 Most Admired Woman — Athletes/Fitness

 Student, Jeffersonville High School, Special Olympics medalist

-Family: Parents Brian and Kimberly; brothers
+Family: Parents Brian and Kimberly; brothers Dylan and Maksym

 Area of town: Jeffersonville, Indiana